How To Host a Cookie Exchange Party

 Why Host a Cookie Exchange Party?

-First off, who doesn’t love baking and sharing cookies?
-It’s a joyful activity that leaves your home smelling divine.
+To start, who doesn’t love baking and sharing cookies?
+It’s a fun, relaxing activity that will leave your home smelling amazing.

-And the end result?
-Delicious treats you can share with your loved ones.
-Hosting a cookie exchange party gives you a chance to sample a buffet of cookies without having to bake dozens of different recipes yourself.
+And after?
+Tasty treats to consume, and share with your loved ones.
+Hosting a cookie exchange party gives you the chance to try a multitude of cookies, without having to bake dozens of different recipes yourself.

-Plus, it’s an excuse to get everyone together for a fun, unique, and interactive social gathering.
-By the end of the night, you'll have enough cookies to fill a cookie jar and new recipes to try in the future.
+An extra?
+It’s an excuse to get together for a fun, unique, and interactive social gathering.
+By the end, you'll have enough cookies to fill a cookie jar and TONS of new recipes you can make yourself in the future.

 Planning Your Cookie Exchange Party

-While creating your invitations, remember to include the rules for the cookie exchange, such as how many cookies to bring, whether or not to bring a copy of their recipe to share, etc. This ensures everyone is on the same page.
+While designing your invitations, remember to include the rules for the cookie exchange, such as how many cookies to bring, if there is a theme, whether or not to bring a copy of their recipe to share, etc. This can clear up any confusion, and ensures everyone shows up prepared!

 Considering Dietary Restrictions

-In the era of food sensitivities and dietary choices, it's essential to take into account your guests' needs.
+Food sensitivities and dietary choices are rampant these days.
+It's important to take into account your guests' needs.

-When you send out the invites, ask your guests to mention any dietary restrictions they have, such as gluten-free, dairy-free, or vegan requirements.
-This way, everyone can enjoy the party and nobody goes home hungry.
+When you send out the invites, ask your guests to mention any dietary restrictions they have, such as gluten-free, dairy-free, vegan or allergy requirements.
+This way, everyone can enjoy the party, nobody goes home hungry and no one has to pull out an epipen!

-Some guests might be willing to try a new recipe that fits these restrictions, making the event more inclusive and diverse.
+Some invitees may be willing to try a new recipe that fits these restrictions, making the event more inclusive and diverse.

 Deciding on Cookie Quantity and Variety

-One of the essential elements of your party will be the cookies, of course — but how many should each guest bring?
-A good rule of thumb is to ask each guest to bring a dozen cookies for each person attending, plus an extra dozen for sampling at the party.
+One of the main elements of your party will be the cookies, of course — but how many should each person bring?
+We suggest asking each guest to bring a dozen cookies for each person attending, plus an extra dozen for everyone to sample at the party.

-Make sure guests provide a variety of cookies.
-You don't want to end up with a table full of chocolate chip cookies, no matter how delicious they are!
-Encourage your guests to get creative with their choices, but remind them that the cookies should be easy to transport and shouldn't require refrigeration.
+Another point: make sure guests provide a variety of cookies.
+You don't want to end up with all of the same kind, no matter how delicious they all are!
+Encourage your guests to get creative with their choices, while also reminding them of allergies/dietary restrictions, and that the cookies should be easy to transport and shouldn't require refrigeration.

 Creating a Welcoming Atmosphere

-Your cookie exchange party is the perfect opportunity to show off your creative flair and design a cozy, festive atmosphere.
-Decorations set the mood and can be as simple or extravagant as you want.
+Your cookie exchange party is the perfect excuse to show off your creativity and arrange a cozy, festive environment.
+Decorations set the tone and can be as simple or as extravagant as you want.
 Consider using personalized banners and signs for a custom touch.
+Plus, making your home extra cute calls for great photo ops!

-Think about a color scheme — whether it's classic Christmas red and green, chic pastels for a birthday party, or bold colors for a fun girls' night in.
-And don't forget about setting the table!
-These personalized cutting boards make a fabulous centerpiece, and they're practical for slicing cookies, too.
+Think about a color scheme — whether it's classic Christmas red and green, pastels for a birthday party, or bold colors for a fun girls' night in.
+Or, you can make it themed!
+Just don’t forget about decorating your kitchen!
+You can find amazing personalized housewares from Marleylilly, such as the Monogrammed Wood Cutting Board, Personalized Charcuterie Board, Personalized Wooden Caddy, Monogrammed Cookbook Stand, and Monogrammed Dish Towel Sets.
+These are practical and will warm up any home!

 Setting Up a Cookie Exchange Table

-The cookie exchange table is the heart of your party.
-This is where all those delicious, carefully crafted cookies will be displayed for everyone to see (and drool over).
-Start by covering your table with a festive tablecloth.
+The cookie exchange table is the center of your party.
+This is where all those delicious cookies will be displayed for everyone to see (and drool over).
+Start by covering your table with a festive tablecloth or centerpiece.

 Arrange the cookies on tiered trays, plates, or even in one of our Monogrammed Acrylic Trays for a chic touch.
 Each cookie variety should have a label and copies of the recipe next to it.